 Yet I never really considered where all that content came from.
 I now know.

 It comes from writers who sweep the streets for details and facts which have to be current, accurate, and appropriate.
 I never gave much thought to the responsibility that a guidebook writer has.
-They literally travel, but document every part of it, their footsteps become the guide.
+They travel, and document every part of it; their footsteps become the guide.
 Every meal, hotel, every street they walk down is noted and photographed – it’s no holiday.

 It’s not just the instructional material that is important, but the sense and impressions they give of a destination that dictates whether or not the traveler goes there.
 Many travelers would base their trips around locations due to a writer’s review of it.
 So gauging this is also an important part of the guidebook writer’s day.

 If travel writing is to narrate and evocate, you need to get a sense of a place and this obviously can’t come from a whirlwind tour.

 Travel writers watch, observe and experience.
 They need to take their time, get below the surface, meet local people and have unique experiences.

 They need to have an angle to ensure their writing becomes more than just a travel diary.

 You need to be intrepid and adventurous – there is nothing exciting about a travel writer who won’t eat the local food or try local things.

 Respect – whilst being intrepid and adventurous you are a visitor to someone else’s home.
 Respect that, respect people’s culture and customs – conform while you are there.

 Have an open mind – it might not be what or how you would do it at home, but its how they do it there.
 Remember the place is not foreign, you are the foreigner.